Applications are open!

 • Must plan to become a professional doula and provide services to Michigan Medicaid families

-• Must NOT have previously taken a birth doula training, with any organization (in-person or virtual)
+• Must NOT have previously taken a birth doula on the MDHHS-Approved Doula Training list

 Things to consider before applying.